rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

      * The edges of the DAGs are annotated with the lambda (CBN, HESBCN),  weight (OT) or &theta; (OncoBN).

-     * Remember: these are DAGs that have *genes (not genotypes) as nodes*.
+     * Remember: for DAGs, these are DAGs that have *genes (not genotypes) as nodes*.
 They represent the order restrictions of the events.

+     * For MHN there is no DAG of restrictions; we show the fitted log-&Theta; matrix rounded to two decimal places.
+The diagonal entries are the log-baseline rates, and the off-diagonal the log of the multiplicative effects of the effector event (the columns) on the affected event (rows).

 	 * You can represent the results of all the fitted models or only of a subset (select those using "CPMs to show").
-&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;

   * The second row of figures shows the predictions derived from the fitted models.
 These same predictions are also displayed in tabular output on the bottom right.
 On the left side panel ("Customize the visualization"), you choose what predictions you want to display.
 &nbsp;&nbsp;

   * The plots that show Transition probabilities and Transition rates (again, on the second row of figures) have *genotypes (not genes) as nodes*.
-    * You can show, for these transition plots, only some of the most relevant paths; again, modify options under ```Customize the visualization```.
+    * You can show, for these transition plots, only some of the most relevant paths; again, modify options under "Customize the visualization".
     * These plots might include genotypes never observed in the sample; these are shown in light green.
-    * For easier visualization, in very busy plots, instead of the Genotypes you might want to show the last gene mutated; change this under "Type of label".
+    * For easier visualization, in very busy plots, instead of the Genotypes you might want to show the last gene (or event) mutated or gained; change this options under "Type of label".

 To help interpret the results, we also show a histogram of the genotype counts of the analyzed data.

 Finally, you can also *download* the tabular results, fitted models, and the analyzed data.
-To download figures, the simplest procedure is to use screen captures.
+To download figures, either use screen captures or use your web browser to download them (e.g., right click on a figure to obtain a menu with a "Save image as" entry ---if you need higher resolution or original PDF images, you will need to use the R package itself).

 &nbsp;&nbsp;